-As a Hunter for magical beings, Caine’s duty is simple: return this compelling, impossibly attractive woman and secure the long lost Tarot deck that made travel between worlds possible.
-Instead he’s drawn into Lenna’s dangerous rescue mission and blindsided by his growing feelings.
-But there is more than one enemy to contend with.
-And as the clock runs out, failure means not just the loss of an innocent life and the woman Caine has come to love, but the destruction of Lenna’s entire world. –Harper Audio; 2016
+Caine, a Hunter of magical beings, is also not from the human world.
+He gets drawn into the dangerous mission of protecting Elijah and is blindsided by his growing feelings for his target, Lenna.
+But there is more than one enemy to contend with, and as the clock runs out, failure means not just the loss of an innocent life and the woman Caine has come to love, but the destruction of Lenna’s entire world. —Avon; 2016

-The story opens strong with the child’s perspective of his mother’s murder.
-The child; Elijah, runs to a friends home to hide in a closet, that just happens to have a magical Tarot card deck that allows Lena Frost to enter our world.
-If the brief fish out of water plot line of Lena trying to navigate our world had been stretched out a bit longer, perhaps we could have been shown more world building differences between our world and Lena’s and the connection between them, but no. That is all pushed aside to build the romance between Lena and Caine, the Hunter sent to bring her back home and maintain the balance of the universe.
+The adventure opens strong with the child’s perspective of his mother’s murder.
+The child, Elijah, runs to a friend’s home to hide in a closet, that just happens to have a magical Tarot card deck that allows Lenna Frost to enter our world.
+If the fish-out-of-water plotline had been stretched out a bit longer, perhaps we could have been shown more world-building through the differences between our world and Lenna’s and the connection between them, but no. That is all pushed aside to build the romance between Lenna and Caine, the Hunter sent to bring her back home and maintain the balance of the universe.

-Outside of the brief sexual tension between Lena and Caine; that is quickly sated off camera, there is no real tension throughout the story.
+Outside of the brief sexual tension between Lenna and Caine, that is sated off-camera, there is no real suspense throughout the story.
 We know who killed Elijah’s mother so no mystery there.
-And despite everyone looking for Elijah, no seems to connect him with people fitting Lena and Caine’s description as they walk around Georgia, not bothering to disguise their appearance.
-Making the fear of the police non-existence.
+There isn’t a fear of police involvement because, despite everyone looking for Elijah, no connects him with people fitting Lenna and Caine’s description.
+So they are all able to walk around Georgia, not bothering to disguise their appearance.

-The only ‘threat’ is a mustache twirling, tie a woman to the railroad track, cartoon villain who sends his own Hunters to collect Lena and the deck for his own means.
-No big elaborate master plan, just to create chaos somewhere, anywhere, maybe over there, but chaos will be had!
-The henchmen sent to get the deck are either dealt with quickly by Caine or share a connection with Lena that stops them from attacking her, but is never explained.
+The only threat is a mustache-twirling, tie a woman to the railroad track, cartoon villain who sends his own Hunters to collect Lenna and the deck for his own master plan of creating chaos somewhere, anywhere, maybe over there, but chaos will be had!
+The henchmen sent to get the deck are either dealt with quickly by Caine or share an undefined connection with Lenna that stops them from attacking her.

-Frost Line is full of missed opportunities to flesh out more interesting concepts like; how a ancient magical Tarot deck got in a closet in the suburbs?
+Frost Line is full of missed opportunities to flesh out more interesting concepts like, how an ancient magical Tarot deck got in a closet in the suburbs?
 What effects would the Earth feel if Strength never returned?
 Could Lena really be replaced?
 What are the other worlds like?
-Instead these ideas are passed by to focus on a cliche romance that has been done a million times already and was not impressive the first time it was done. —Borrow it.
+Instead, those ideas are passed by to focus on a cliche romance that has been done a million times already and was not impressive the first time it was done. —Borrow it.